-Two Project Leaders (one on behalf of the Member State leading the project, the other of the beneficiary administration) and a Resident Twinning Adviser (RTA) are the backbone of Twinning projects.
-The RTA coordinates the project and is seconded from the lead MS to the beneficiary administration for a minimum of 12 months.
-The work plan of a Twinning project usually foresees expert missions, training events and awareness raising visits.
+To set up Twinning projects, the European Union relies on the co-operation and administrative experience of EU Member States which mobilise public expertise both from public administrations and semi-public bodies.
+Two Project Leaders (one on behalf of the EU Member State leading the project, the other of the beneficiary administration) and a Resident Twinning Adviser (RTA) are the backbone of Twinning projects.
+The RTA is seconded from the lead MS to the beneficiary administration for a minimum of 12 months up to 36 months throughout the entire duration of the implementation period of the Action and coordinates the project's activities.
+The work plan of a Twinning project usually foresees short term and medium term expert missions, training events in the BC and awareness raising visits in the MSs.

-"Twinning Light" is designed to offer a more flexible, mid-term approach (up to six months) without the presence of a RTA permanently located in the beneficiary administration.
+"Twinning Light" is designed to offer a more flexible, mid-term approach (up to six months) without the presence of an RTA.

 - List of sectors in Twinning